 Short and slender, kitten heels are generally around 1.5-inches in height, so are definitely more comfortable to walk in than many other types of heels.

-Not only that, but they’re very much on trend for spring and summer 2020, with designers including Balmain, Dior and Giorgio Armani showcasing small-is-beautiful heels on their runways.
+Not only that, but they’re very much on trend for the upcoming Spring 2024 season, with designers including Prada and Khaite showcasing small-is-beautiful heels on their runways.

 Amazon / Zappos